-- More effective removal of particles and sludge; - Longer term improvement of the insulating oil; - Negates the need to drain the transformer;
+- More effective removal of particles and sludge; - Longer term improvement of the insulating oil; - Negates the need to drain the transformer; - Negates the need to pull a vacuum on the transformer;

-- Negates the need to pull a vacuum on the transformer; - Significantly reduces the quantity of insulating oil that needs to be - transported to site and reduces the associated safety risk and cost; and Overall reduction of Northern Powergrid's carbon footprint.
+- Significantly reduces the quantity of insulating oil that needs to be transported to site and reduces the associated safety risk and cost; and - Overall reduction of Northern Powergrid's carbon footprint.

 Life extension of the transformer will only be realised if all the components of the unit remain serviceable.
 Oil regeneration shall only be undertaken following an assessment of tap changer serviceability and main tank integrity, and subject to satisfactory oil dissolved gas analysis results.
-The programme is on track to refurbish the 47 transformers identified in the 2015 Asset Serviceability Review (which will include oil regeneration in the majority of cases) during RIIO ED1.